How inheritance tax might work on transfer

 This is a complex area but one of the main areas which has caused problems is where the individual is terminally ill and transfers from one scheme to another and dies within 2 years.

-Most commonly this is from a Defined Benefit (DB) scheme to a Defined Contribution (DC) scheme as the DC scheme will probably offer more flexibility.
-HM Revenue & Customs (HMRC) considers this to be a transfer of value due to the fact the individual could direct the transfer to an arrangement where the estate would be entitled to the death benefit.
+Most commonly this is from a Defined Benefit (DB) scheme to a Defined Contribution (DC) scheme (but can also apply to DC to DC transfers) where the receiving scheme offers more flexible death benefits than the original scheme.
+HM Revenue & Customs (HMRC) considers this to be a transfer of value due to the fact the individual knew they were in ill health and transferred to get better death benefits.

 If an individual is transferring when in poor health, they must be made aware of the potential IHT implications.
 However, even if 40% IHT is applied to the transfer value (and it may not be as high as this due to the way it is calculated) 60% of something is better than nothing which is likely to be what a non-dependent adult beneficiary would receive from a DB scheme.

-In this case study we look at Mark who lives in England, and then what the difference would be if he lived in Scotland:
+In this case study we look at Mark who lives in England, and then what the difference would be if he lived in Scotland.
+These are just examples of how this may work in practice.
+We would recommend individuals speak to an expert in this area, if further confirmation on how this may work is required.

 If Mark lives in England